AlexanderHerlan/syncpy/README.md

 Please remember to use a python package manager like easy_install, pip or distribute (except for with PyCrypto on windows) to install the following python packages:

 * [PyCrypto](https://www.dlitz.net/software/pycrypto/)  (This package can sometimes be problematic on windows.
 It cannot be installed through most package management systems like easy_install pip etc [wtf python community?].
-It sometimes must be compiled from source, which sometimes involves more than its worth on windows...
-I recommend Googling for pre-compiled binaries of this library if you are on Windows unless you are already very familiar with compiling things in Windows.
+I recommend installing a pre-compiled binary that matches the correct python 2.7 version [from here](http://www.voidspace.org.uk/python/modules.shtml#pycrypto).
 Linux folks have it easy on this one, just install with a package manager.)
 * [paramiko](http://www.lag.net/paramiko/) (This package MIGHT currently contains a bug in it, and I don't have a link to the patch I used to fix it, AND it appears to 404 now...
 I can zip up the .egg/directory from my python and host it perhaps.
 Stand by for updates on this.
 If you get errors pointing back to this package let me know, I am pretty much aware of it though.
 It MIGHT still work though.)
 * [watchdog](http://pypi.python.org/pypi/watchdog)